Varkala Radhakrishnan: Political life

 He joined the Communist Movement by becoming a member of the Communist Party of India during the 1940s.
 He became the president of the Varkala Panchayat in 1957, when the first democratically elected Communist Government took office in Kerala State.

 After marriage, Radhakrishnan shifted his political base to Trivandrum from Varkala.
 He set up a brilliant practice for himself at the Trivandrum Bar in Criminal Law and was one of the most sought after lawyers of the time.
 He also continued his political activities along with his legal career and contested various elections as a candidate of the Communist Party of India (Marxist) with whom he was associated ever since the party was formed in 1964.
 He contested the State Assembly elections in 1960, 1965, 1970 and 1977 and lost.
 He also lost the Parliamentary Elections in 1971 from Chirayinkil Constituency in Kerala.
 During 1967–68, he served as Private Secretary to the then Chief Minister of Kerala, E.M.
 Sankaran Namboodiripad.

 Radhakrishnan tasted electoral success in 1980, when he was elected to Kerala State Assembly from Varkala Constituency.
 He was subsequently re-elected from the same constituency in 1982, 1987 and 1991.
 During 1987–91, he served as Speaker of the Kerala Assembly.
 He was known for his impartiality as a Speaker and had on several occasions chided the Government and its ministers in the Assembly during its sessions for their shortcomings in respect of legislative conduct in the Assembly.
 He was also an expert in constitutional matters and his comments were always sought by the media with regard to interpretation of provisions of Indian Constitution.

 Radhakrishnan shifted his area of activity to the National Stage when he won the Lok Sabha (Lower House of Indian Parliament) from Chirayinkil Constituency in 1998.
 He was re-elected from the same constituency in 1998 and 2004 as well, thereby serving as an MP for 12 years.
 During his time as an MP he was very active in parliamentary debates and was involved in various parliamentary standing committees such as Finance, Member's Privileges.
 He toured the country extensively in pursuance of his parliamentary committee work.
 He was also a member of Panel of chairmen in the Lok Sabha who are called upon to regulate the proceedings in the absence of the Speaker and Deputy Speaker.

 Radhakrishnan did not contest the elections in 2009 to the Lok Sabha, but continued to be actively involved in politics until his death.
 He was a District Committee Member of the CPI(M) and was also President of All India Lawyers' Union (AILU) and a farmers' organisation affiliated to the party.

 Death

-Radhakrishnan died battling injuries he suffered in a road accident when he was on his regular morning walk on 22 April 2010.
+Radhakrishnan died on 26 April 2010 aged 82, battling injuries he suffered in a road accident when he was on his regular morning walk four days earlier.
 He was cremated at his ancestral home at Varkala.